Jarl-Bjoern/Yggdrasil/README.md

 After starting the program you should see the selection menu below, where you can now choose between several categories.

-You can either use the full name of the category or the number.
+You can either use the `full name` of the category or the `number`.

 <strong>Notice:</strong> Note that here you can only choose between one of the six categories.